timplourde/js-components/README.md

 ### Cons

 We needed to expose the ``emitter`` property on each component as well as the ``editor.highlightInvestments`` and ``profile.update`` functions so that we could wire them up.
 Usually when you're building component-based systems, minimizing your public surface area is important.

+Like in the previous example, we also needed to initialize our ``editor`` after construction.

+## Example 6: Lucid With Privacy

+We'll modify the previous example to hide the public functions of each component by taking advantage of features in lucid.

+	$(document).ready(function () {

+		var viewModel = {};

+		viewModel.profile = new PortfolioProfile();
+		viewModel.editor = new PortfolioEditor();

+		// aggregate specific component events to centralHub var centralHub = LucidJS.emitter();
+		centralHub.pipe('PortfolioEditor.portfolioChanged', viewModel.editor.emitter);
+		centralHub.pipe('PortfolioProfile.foundBadInvestments', viewModel.profile.emitter);

+		// wire up components by subscribing to events and triggering 'internal' events instead of calling public functions centralHub.on('PortfolioEditor.portfolioChanged', function (data) {
+			viewModel.profile.emitter.trigger('PortfolioProfile.update', data);
+		});
+		centralHub.on('PortfolioProfile.foundBadInvestments', function (data) {
+			viewModel.editor.emitter.trigger('PortfolioEditor.highlightInvestments', data);
+		});

+		// BONUS! lucid allows for 'sub events' using dot notation in the event name
+		// log all events for each component to the console centralHub.on('PortfolioEditor', function (data) {
+			console.log(data);
+		});
+		centralHub.on('PortfolioProfile', function (data) {
+			console.log(data);
+		});

+		// initialize after construction
+		viewModel.editor.init({
+			investments: [{ name: "MSFT", percentage: 25 },
+						   { name: "GOOG", percentage: 25 },
+						   { name: "APPL", percentage: 50 }]
+		});

+		ko.applyBindings(viewModel);

+	});

+First, we have "namespaced" the events based on their component name and used lucid's ``pipe`` function to aggregate events to a central aggregator.
+We then use this aggregator to wire up events from each component to each other.
+But instead of calling public functions, we are raising "private" events on each component.

+We're also logging all events passing through the aggregator to the console.

+### Pros

+We have fewer public functions with this technique and some logging/debugging.

+### Cons

+We still have the ``emitter`` public properties exposed on each compoment.

 ## Example X: Amplify